ypid/seafile-wiki/Build-and-deploy-seafile-server-from-source.md

 ## Deploy Seafile Server ##

-To deploy Seafile server, we need first know about its components.
+To deploy Seafile server, you should first know about the components of Seafile server.

 ### Components of the Seafile server

-The Seafile server consists of the following parts:
+The Seafile server consists of the following components:

 <table>
   <tr>